Are you prepared to reach your career goals in 2023? Perfect!

 - For instance, just saying that you want a new job or a different career path is not nearly specific enough to know where you should start to achieve that.

-- If you don’t know how to make your goal more specific, then perhaps it’s time to brainstorm and reflect on what you want.
+- If you don’t know how to make your goal more specific, it’s time to brainstorm and reflect on your wants.
 Once you have a concrete end goal, it will be much easier to figure out the plan to get there.

 8. Understand Your Motivation for Each Career Goal